p-o-lo/banana-navigation/README.md

 The **report.pdf** describes the details of the implementation and more ideas about the DQN agent.

-In order to run the code properlt a **python** folder is provided.
+To run the code properly a **python** folder is provided.
 In this folder there are all the files needed for the installation of the Unity environments.

 ## Requirements and installation

-To run the notebook firstly **Navigation.ipynb** we need to set up the environment as follow:
+To run the notebook **Navigation.ipynb** it firstly needs to set up the environment as follows:

 - Create (and activate) a new kernel with Python 3.6
     - **Linux** or **Mac**